huggingface/transformers/CONTRIBUTING.md

 # How to contribute to transformers?

 Everyone is welcome to contribute, and we value everybody's contribution.
-Code is thus not the only way to contribute.
+Code is thus not the only way to help the community.
 Answering questions, helping others, reaching out and improving the documentations are immensely valuable to the community.

-It also helps us if you spread the word: reference the library from blog posts on the awesome projects it made possible, shout out on twitter every time it has helped you, or simply star the repo to say "thank you".
+It also helps us if you spread the word: reference the library from blog posts on the awesome projects it made possible, shout out on Twitter every time it has helped you, or simply star the repo to say "thank you".

 ## You can contribute in so many ways!